znsio/specmatic-documentation/documentation/test_data_format.md

 This page describes the format of these files.
 Both leverage the same format.

-The directories in which these files lie id described in the documentation on [service virtualisation](/documentation/service_virtualization_tutorial.html) and [contract tests](/documentation/contract_tests.html).
+The directories in which these files lie is described in the documentation on [service virtualisation](/documentation/service_virtualization_tutorial.html) and [contract tests](/documentation/contract_tests.html).

 ```json
 {